 Module 2: Preventing Food-Borne Illness

-This lesson includes nine lessons focusing on food safety laws and strategies for preventing food-borne illness.
+This module includes nine lessons focusing on food safety laws and strategies for preventing food-borne illness.
 It covers crucial topics such as personal hygiene and workplace behaviour, temperature and time control, the use of food thermometers and procedures for maintenance, cleaning and sanitizing.

 Module 3: Working With Food Safely